choiharam/card/README.md

-# Basic HOWTO of the Game
+# Basic rule of the Game
 1. This game is designed for **2 players**.
 2. One of them will play the role of **Defender** and the other one will be the **Attacker**.
 3. The goal of the **Defender** is to generate **OUTPUTs** with the circuit. (see below for more detail of **OUTPUT**)